bigjosh/TSL/README.md

 Shows current real time as MMDDYY HHMMSS with blinking ":"'s.

-This time comes from the RTC and should be correct GMT +/2ppm if it was programmed correctly at the factory.
+This time comes from the RTC and should be correct GMT ±2ppm if it was programmed correctly at the factory.

-This is shown after initial time is set by the programming fixture until the pin is inserted.
+This mode is shown after initial time is set by the programming fixture until the pin is inserted.

 WARING: Clock mode uses about 50x as much power as normal Time Since Launch mode, so don't leave it on for too long!
 For diagnostics only!